 Albanians LOVE foreigners, and nothing makes an Albanian happier than welcoming somebody into their country.
 When I was in Albania, people were always desperate to talk to me.
 They would come up to me at markets advising me about prices, they would give me their seat on the bus, they would carry my bags and just generally go out of their way to make sure I was happy and comfortable in their country.

 An old Albanian adage says that ‘An Albanian’s house is the dwelling of God and the guest,’ and for this reason Albanians will not rest until you are fed, watered and comfortable.
 What’s more, because Albania was closed to foreigners for so long.
-Albanians are delighted to see people exploring their country, and they often can’t believe that people have travelled all the way from Australia (for example) to see Albania.
+Albanians are delighted to see people exploring their country, and they often can’t believe that people have travelled all the way from Australia (for example) to visit Albania.
 In 4 years of full time travel, I have never encountered people as warm and welcoming as the people in Albania.

 4. Albanians are desperate to change their image